MR-Aminian/Mohammad-Reza-Aminian/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website.
-I'm Mohammad Reza, a 2nd year Ph.D. student in the Management Sciences / Operations Management area at the University of Chicago, Booth School of Business, where I am very glad to have Prof. Rad Niazadeh as my advisor.
+I'm Mohammad Reza, a 3rd year Ph.D. student in the Management Sciences / Operations Management area at the University of Chicago, Booth School of Business, where I am very glad to have Prof. Rad Niazadeh as my advisor.
 Prior to that, I received my B.Sc. degrees in both Electrical Engineering and Computer Science from Sharif University of Technology.

 Research Interests
 ------------------

-Broadly speaking, my research interests are in CS (TCS & Learning), Operations, and Economics (Micro).
-In particular, I am passionate about such areas as (Online) Algorithms, Game Theory, Learning Theory (Online Learning), and Optimization.
+Broadly speaking, my research interests are in Operations, CS (TCS & Learning), and Economics (Micro).
+In particular, I am passionate about such areas as (Online) Algorithms, Learning Theory (Online Learning), ML & RL in Operations, and Game Theory.